Sterling Terrell

 10 Non-Obvious Things I’ve Learned About Writing, By: John Sadditon (and this post is 🔥):

-1. Most of your work is done in your head, throughout the day and night.
-If I were to venture a guess (because that’s what it is)… I’d say that it’s a ratio of 100 to 1 where for every hour of writing that I do, I’ve already spent 100+ hours thinking about that topic.
+where for every hour of writing that I do, I’ve already spent 100+ hours thinking about that topic.
 Maybe, even, into the thousands or tens of thousands of hours.
-Writing, as a wholistic discipline, is one of the most inefficient uses of one’s time, but, when done masterfully, it can start wars (or end them).
+Writing, as a wholistic discipline, is one of the most inefficient uses of one’s time, but, when done masterfully, it can start wars (or end them).2.
+The act of writing is still aÂ

-2. The act of writing is still a 1-to-1 relationship with time — either you’ve maximized it or you’re wasting it.
+relationship with time — either you’ve maximized it or you’re wasting it.
 You get what you put in, nothing more and nothing less.
 Every keystroke is a commitment; every pause, deliberate.
 If you spend 5 minutes penning 500 words then you’ve written 100 words per minute.
-If you spend 50 minutes with the exact same outcome, then, you’ve wasted time.
+If you spend 50 minutes with the exact same outcome, then, you’ve wasted time.3.
+YourÂ

-3. Your ROE (Return on Edits) is a lot lower than you could possibly imagine — desperately lower.
+(Return on Edits) is a lot lower than you could possibly imagine — desperately lower.
 In other words, spend less time editing and more time just capturing your thoughts.
 A nice bonus is that when you do this your writing sounds a bit more authentic as well.
-The “rough edges” and grammatical mistakes give color to an overly doctored and clinical world.
+The “rough edges” and grammatical mistakes give color to an overly doctored and clinical world.4.
+The Muse is real — she just doesn’t give a f**k about your schedule.
+Show up and she will sometimes reward you with her matchless presence.
+But, if you don’t, she’ll never appear.

 5. Becoming a writer is easy.
 Quitting is even easier.
 Professional (vocational) writers don’t write because they love it — they write because they are called.
 Sometimes, if they are lucky and super-blessed, they will also love it too.
 But, that’s apparently rare.